 - 8.1 Good governance is about operating properly.
 It is the means by which the council shows that it is taking decision for the good of its resident's, in a fair, equitable and open way.
 It also requires standards of behaviour that support good decision making collective and individual integrity, openness and honesty.
 It is the foundation for the effective delivery of good quality services that meet the needs of the users.
 It is fundamental to demonstrating that public money is well spent.
-Without good governance, the council would find it difficult to operate services successfully. - 8.2 We have discussed with the Chief Internal Auditor who has indicated, based upon the work completed to date that the Internal Audit Opinion for 2022/23 is that the council's framework of governance, risk management and management control is reasonable, and that audit testing carried out during the year has demonstrated controls to be working in practice. - 8.3 The auditor's Annual Internal Audit Report and Opinion 2022/23 will be presented to this committee's next meeting on 20 July 2023 - 8.4 The effect of the COVID-19 pandemic outbreak began in March 2020 and has not had a significant impact on the key governance issues that have arisen during the 2022/23 period.
+Without good governance, the council would find it difficult to operate services successfully. - 8.2 We have discussed with the Chief Internal Auditor who has indicated, based upon the work completed to date that the Internal Audit Opinion for 2023/24 is that the council's framework of governance, risk management and management control is reasonable, and that audit testing carried out during the year has demonstrated controls to be working in practice. - 8.3 The auditor's Annual Internal Audit Report and Opinion 2023/24 will be presented to this committee's next meeting on 18 July 2024.